 Become a Volunteer Firefighter

 Joining the fire service is a very challenging endeavor.
 It is not for everyone.
 The commitment is extensive, but so are the rewards.
 If you believe that you have the discipline, dedication, and desire, then please read on.

 Types of Volunteers

-- The community member who lives near the fire station and wants to give back to her neighbors.
+The community member who lives near the fire station her wants to give back to her neighbors.

 The aspiring firefighter who wants training & experience and has the goal of getting hired by a career fire department.

-- The college student who seeks a career in medicine or public health and wants to gain real, hands-on experience at the front-lines of the US health care system.
+The college student seeking a career in medicine or public health wants to gain real, hands-on experience at the front lines of the US healthcare system.

 The professional who is established in her career but wants to enjoy the camaraderie and excitement of the fire service.